 Orientation:

-- Company policies, safety training, role-specific skills (optimized for onboarding process in Nepal)
+- Company policies, safety training, and role-specific skills (optimized for the onboarding process in Nepal)

 - First-week schedule and maps